matthewalangreen/apcsfallproject-2018/README.md

 void showNext()
 ```

-## Usage
-If people like your project they’ll want to learn how they can use it.
-To do so include step by step guide to use your project.

 ## Contribute
-**AP Computer Science Students**
+**AP Computer Science Students:**

-Task: Create animation methods in Segment Class and Director Class that will enable an animated transition from one pattern state to another.
+**Your task:** Create animation methods in Segment Class and Director Class that will enable an animated transition from one pattern state to another.

 You must also add appropriate comments and additions to the README file documenting your work